forefireAPI/forefire/docs/readme.md

 - **Graphviz (Optional but Recommended):** Doxygen uses Graphviz (specifically the `dot` tool) to generate diagrams (like call graphs, inheritance graphs).
 If you want these diagrams, install Graphviz (`sudo apt install graphviz` or `brew install graphviz`).
 - **(Optional) C++ Compiler & CMake:** Doxygen parses C++ code.
 While it might work without a full build environment, having the compiler and CMake setup (needed to build ForeFire itself) can sometimes help Doxygen find system headers if needed.

-# Documentation with Read the Docs

-## Generate the docs locally
-Python and sphinx
-- Create a venv with `python3 -m venv venv` and activate it with `venv/bin/activate`
-- Install dependencies with `pip3 install -r requirements.txt`
-this also might be necessary
-- `sudo apt-get install python3-sphinx`

-Doxygen
-- install doxygen with `sudo apt-get install doxygen`
-- Acess the doxygen folder, it contains the `Doxyfile` which holds the configuration.
-To convert the CPP code into XML run `doxygen Doxyfile` or simply `doxygen`

-To build localy
-- Go back to docs folder and run `make html`

 ## Deployment
 - Deployment needs to be configured via the GUI of readthedocs